 Tax Incentives That Help Build ABLE Savings

-I serve as our Attainable Outreach Manager, and while I have gathered the data below directly from the sources I list, I am by no means a certified tax expert.
+While we have gathered the data below directly from the sources we list, we are by no means certified tax experts here at MEFA.
 As with any tax information you gather online, work with your own tax accountant to seek out additional information and guidance, and to determine if these benefits are in the best interest of your family.

 The Saver's Credit, an option on your federal tax return, is available to ABLE account owners who work and deposit a portion of their earnings into an ABLE account.
 You are eligible for this credit if you are: